barnabaspakay/git-ws-11/README.md

 # git-ws-11

-repository: tároló/mappa

-git status - repository aktuális állapota

-commit: egy adott állapotot mentünk el.
+repository: directory where git stores all the files and history of the project

+working directory: directory where we are working on the project, where git is watching for changes git status - get the actual state of the working directory

+commit: save the actual state of the working directory.
 Checkpoint.

 4 ütemű git fekvőtámasz:
-git clone - egy távoli repositoryt (github) leklónozunk(lemásoljuk) a saját gépünkre.
+git clone - clone a remote repostiory to local machine
-git add <filename> - file-t hozzáadjuk a staging area-hoz.
+git add <filename> - add a file to the staging area
-git commit -m "commit message" - A staging area-ban elvő változtatásokat, commit-oljuk/elmentjük.
-git push - a lokális repository-ból a távoli repository-ba feltöltjük a commit-olt változtatásokat.
-git pull - a távoli repository-ból a lokális repository-ba letöltjük a változtatásokat.
+git commit -m "commit message" - Commit files from staging area to local repository git push - push files and commits from local repository to remote repository git pull - pull files and commits from remote repository to local repository

+.gitignore file: file where we can specify which files should be ignored by git